modamin/modamin.github.io/_posts/2024-08-01-fabric-trials.md

 ---
 layout: post
 title: Microsoft Fabric Trials
+excerpt: Microsoft Fabric enables users in your organization to start a free trial.
 ---

 Microsoft Fabric enables users in your organization to start a free trial.
 The free trial is in the form of an F64 trial capacity that gets provisioned in your tenant.
 Each user starting a fabric trial will create a new fabric trial capacity.
 The capacity will stay for 60 days and will then be deprovisioned.
 Artifacts created in this capacity will be deleted.